jeetblahiri/shakti_custom/README.md

 will also be made available

 While we do plan to tape out a few variants, given the foundry NDA requirements, we will not be able to publish any layout/backend data.
-But the ASIC syntesis and P&R data to teh extent possible will be published to allow others to replicate our ASIC flow.
+But the ASIC syntesis and P&R data to the extent possible will be published to allow others to replicate our ASIC flow.